MicrosoftDocs/visualstudio-docs/docs/install/visual-studio-on-arm-devices.md

 ### Use only when needed

 Visual Studio can be run on an ARM processor using x86 emulation.
-Note that some features may not be supported in this emulation and performance may be slower when using emulation for ARM-based processors.
+Some features may not be supported in this emulation and performance may be slower when using emulation for ARM-based processors.
 You might consider remotely targeting ARM devices.

 ### Install time